Interests & Risks

 • Explain the importance of establishing and respecting personal boundaries when using technology.
 The information, images or videos your teen has shared and that others have shared with your teen should be protected and handled with respect (i.e., not shared with others).

-Social networking
+Social media

 • Once a message is sent or a post is made, control over that message or post is lost.
-Personal information, pictures and videos can be easily saved and/or shared with others.
+Personal information, pictures, and videos can be easily saved and/or shared with others.

 • Discuss the important qualities of a healthy relationship (being loving, caring, respectful) and compare this with examples of unhealthy relationships (one person who is persistent, manipulative, or uses guilt tactics).
 Without a clear understanding of what makes a healthy relationship, teens are more likely to tolerate relationships that put them at risk.

 • Be emotionally available and keep the lines of communication open.
-It is important to remind your teen they can always come to you for help without fear of getting into trouble, and reinforce it’s never too late to ask for help.
+It is important to remind your teen they can always come to you for help without fear of getting into trouble and reinforce it’s never too late to ask for help.

 Online gaming